niklashigi/refined-prime-video/README.md

 ## Disclaimer

-*Prime Video* is a trademark of *Amazon Technologies, Inc.*, a subsidiary of *Amazon, Inc*.
+*Prime Video* is a trademark of *Amazon Technologies, Inc.*, a subsidiary of *Amazon.com, Inc*.
 The author of *Refined Prime Video* is not affiliated with these companies.

 ## License